jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPDeloyK8S.md

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/k8s-zyc-yyxq-step2-zdks-2.png)

 For example, when auto expansion is configured as above, it means when cpu load exceeds 50% of the cap of resource configured for application deployment at present, Kubernetes will automatically create one Pod expansion application instance.
 If all Pod resources exceed 50% of the resource cap of each Pod after completion of expansion, Kubernetes will continue the expansion and contraction until 5 Pods are left.
 When application load falls back, Kubernetes will be automatically contracted, with some Pod removed to recover resources.
-It should be noted that auto expansion and contraction (HPA) is supported only when above version 1.12.3-jcs.4 JD Cloud Kubernetes is supported.
+It should be noted that auto expansion and contraction (HPA) is supported only when above version 1.12.3-jcs.4 JD Cloud & AI Kubernetes is supported.

 2) Manual Expansion and Contraction